 The workshop on

-the 24th European Conference on Artificial Intelligence, Europe’s premier AI Research venue
+the 32nd International Joint Conference on Artificial Intelligence, the premier AI Research conference

-held at the city of Santiago de Compostela, Spain.
-The workshop will be held as a two-day event.
+held at Macao, China.
+The workshop will be held as a full-day event.

 Application domains being addressed include, but are not limited to: